AdKats/AdKats/README.md

     customization options.
     AdKats focuses on making in-game admins more efficient and accurate at their jobs, with flexibility for almost any setup.
-    Includes a cross-server ban enforcer with advanced enforcement features, metabans support, and the AdKats WebAdmin for external control has been released.
+    Includes a cross-server ban enforcer with advanced enforcement features, metabans support, and the BFAdminCP 2.0+ for external control has been released.
     Designed for groups with high-traffic servers and many admins, but will function just as well for small servers.
 </p>